-In 2009 the highest off shore densities were found in the W1-2 and the U1-3 area (Fig. 3 lower panel and table 5).
+In 2010 the highest off shore densities were found in the W1-2 and the W3-4 (Fig. 3 lower panel and table 5).
 The highest densities were found in the combined area of strata W1-2 (West of Disko Bay), and W3-W4 (Northwest slope of St. Hellefisk Bank).
 In the northern offshore regions (regions U1-U3) the highest densities were observed in the easternmost region (U3).
-Shrimp densities in the remaining southerly offshore areas (W5-W9) generally showed substantial decreases and densities observed in 2009 are very low (Table 5).
+Shrimp densities in the remaining southerly offshore areas (W5-W9) generally showed substantial decreases and densities observed in 2010 are very low (Table 5).

-C0 had a low shrimp density distribution this year, and the overall error of coefficient of variation (OECV) for C0 is high (60%), so the results is not reliable (see table 4).
+C0 had a very low shrimp density distribution this year, and the overall error of coefficient of variation (OECV) for C0 is high (30%) (See table 4).